Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 If you think that, then you clearly don’t know us.

 What’s as equally as insulting is, “You couldn’t find someone to go with you?”
 Again, it seems innocent enough, but it clearly implies that because of my female anatomy I need someone to keep me safe.
 It enforces the idea that women are frail creatures who need a support system.
 We’re unable to do it alone.
+Furthermore, you can always make friends on the road!

 Depending on the situation I might lie, especially if the individual is making me uncomfortable.
 I might create imaginary travel companions that are waiting for me “back at the hotel.”
 If I believe these terms of “endearment” are being used for ulterior motives, I steer clear.